Bfsg LLC Takes Position in Guardant Health, Inc. (NASDAQ:GH)

 Analyst Upgrades and Downgrades

 GH has been the subject of a number of recent research reports.
-Piper Sandler upgraded shares of Guardant Health from a “neutral” rating to an “overweight” rating and set a $40.00 price objective for the company in a report on Wednesday, September 27th.
-Citigroup reiterated a “buy” rating and issued a $50.00 price objective on shares of Guardant Health in a report on Monday, October 2nd.
-Sanford C. Bernstein initiated coverage on shares of Guardant Health in a report on Thursday, September 28th.
-They issued an “outperform” rating and a $34.00 price objective for the company.
-The Goldman Sachs Group cut their target price on shares of Guardant Health from $52.00 to $45.00 and set a “buy” rating for the company in a research report on Friday, October 20th.
+William Blair reiterated an “outperform” rating on shares of Guardant Health in a report on Friday, September 8th.
+Piper Sandler raised shares of Guardant Health from a “neutral” rating to an “overweight” rating and set a $40.00 target price for the company in a research report on Wednesday, September 27th.
+Sanford C. Bernstein initiated coverage on shares of Guardant Health in a research report on Thursday, September 28th.
+They set an “outperform” rating and a $34.00 target price for the company.
+Citigroup reissued a “buy” rating and set a $50.00 target price on shares of Guardant Health in a research report on Monday, October 2nd.
 Finally, Morgan Stanley cut their target price on shares of Guardant Health from $60.00 to $55.00 and set an “overweight” rating for the company in a research report on Monday, August 7th.
 Fourteen analysts have rated the stock with a buy rating, Based on data from MarketBeat, the company has an average rating of “Buy” and an average price target of $53.27.

 Guardant Health Company Profile